bartgras/Practical-Machine-Learning-meetup/README.md

-Links to notebooks and resources used during "Practical Machine Learning" meetup in Shanghai

 # Meetup Page

 We meet regularly every 2 weeks in Shanghai.
 Come and say hi! https://www.meetup.com/Shanghai-Machine-Learning-Meetup/

+# Meetings content

+Links to notebooks and resources used during "Practical Machine Learning" meetup in Shanghai

 ### Meeting 1